estkme-group/lpac/docs/backends/at.md

 3. <https://wiki.archlinux.org/title/Working_with_the_serial_console#Connect_using_a_terminal_emulator_program>
    (Arch Linux)

-> [!NOTE]
+## Caveats

->
+- If you encounter the `+CME ERROR: 3` (Operation not allowed) issue, this may be related to device internal settings. \
-> If you encounter the `+CME ERROR: 3` issue, this may be related to device internal settings.
-Please contact the device admin or support team for instructions on how to resolve it.
+  Please contact this modem FAE for instructions on how to resolve it.

 ## `at` Backend